YALE UNIVERSITY DEPARTMENT OF PSYCHOLOGY

 When exploring the structure of the mind, we typically think of visual perception as among the earliest and most basic of our cognitive processes, while we think of social cognition as among the most advanced forms of higher-level cognition.
 In this seminar we will explore how these two aspects of the mind connect.
 Specific topics will include the perception of animacy, agency, and goal-directedness; biological motion; face perception (including the perception of facial attractiveness); gaze processing and social attention; thin-slicing and perceptual stereotypes; and social and cultural influences on perception.

 This course investigates selected advanced topics in infant cognitive, social, and/or emotional development.
 The topic varies from year to year.
-Some examples: infants’ concept of object, concept of number, early social cognition, and early emotional development.]
+Some examples are: infants’ concept of object, concept of number, early social cognition, and early emotional development.]

 This class provides students with an opportunity to conduct empirical research.
-Students design, donduct, analyze, and write up their research project.
+Students design, conduct, analyze, and write up their research project.

-684b Intro to Psychotherapy: Technique.
-Marney White.
-TBA
+PSYC 684b Intro to Psychotherapy: Technique.
+Mary O’Brien

 (required by 1st year clinical students).